geomslayer/rzdbot/README.md

 ### Description

 This is a simple project for personal use.
-It just monitoring presence of econom-class seats in certain train at certain dates.
+It just monitoring presence of economy-class seats in certain train at certain dates.

 The Telegram bot will alarm with a message if a ticket will show up.

-### Install
+### Install and launch

-Use docker for install:

-Build image: `docker build -t rzd_bot .`

-Run container: `docker run -d rzd_bot`
+First, install `docker`.

+Then run `sh launch.sh`